AndreTeixeira08/customer-retention-prediction/README.md

 ## 📁 Dataset Description

-We used the **Brazilian E-Commerce Public Dataset by Olist**, which contains orders from 2016 to 2018, across several relational tables:
+A **Brazilian E-Commerce Public Dataset by Olist** was used, which contains orders from 2016 to 2018, across several relational tables:

 - `orders`, `order_items`, `order_reviews`, `order_payments`, `customers`